 Include or exclude filter condition

 When working with query filters, you can switch to finer-grained or coarser-grained representation of your data.
-With query_filters(){filter_condition}` or `+query_filters()-{filter_condition}
+With query_filters(){filter_condition}` or `+query_filters()-{filter_condition}, you can aggregate the results when including or excluding a filter condition.

 Example